MarkHughen/MarkHughen.github.io/_posts/2017-01-13-ProgressiveWebApps.md

 <li>This is not a new framework, but works with the web: HTML, CSS, JavaScript</li>
 <li>Symmetrical implementation between the browsers.</li>
 </ul>

+PS - Have a look at WebCrypto and IndexedDB as an alternative to localstorage.
+Could fit nicely with PWAs https://medium.com/@mobitar/moving-beyond-localstorage-991e3695be15#.ergzpe6le